Jscherbe/sassdoc-to-markdown/README.md

 A flexible SCSS documentation tool that generates clean, customizable Markdown from your Sass stylesheets.
 It leverages SassDoc for data extraction and offers various configuration options to tailor the output to your specific needs.

-- Compiled Sass examples (Dart Sass)
+- Compiled Sass examples (Dart Sass), with the ability to configure custom compiler
 - Preview (output) HTML examples
 - Content blocks between documented items (ie. generic content not tied to a specific annotation)
 - Compiled examples can be configured to use your own implementation, see options (ie. if using node-sass for example)
 - Custom group display names by adding dash ie `/// @group util - Shared Utilities`
 - Group descriptions pulled from lines after group definition (you can also use content blocks to describe groups)
-- Ability to override all annotation and page templates and add your own
+- Ability to override all annotation and page templates and add your own custom annotations

 ## Table of Contents